 If you’re serious about making money from your blog and turning it into a business.
 Then you need to make it as professional looking as possible to make a good impression on brands and potential collaborators.
 There is a great deal that goes into turning a blog into a business from legal issues to marketing and branding.
 Here are five easy ways to make your blog look more professional this week.

 While your free blogging platform might have been great for the beginning of your blogging journey, going self-hosted is the next logical step for creating a professional blog.
+Obviously, you still need to have your domain registered with a registrar (if you don’t have one already, you can have a look at different domain registrar reviews) otherwise you won’t be able to self-host your domain.
 Yes, it will cost you money, but if you’re serious about running your blog as a business then this is an investment worth making.
 Read more about the benefits of going self-hosted and make plans to set out on your own.
 I have been self-hosted from the beginning and I recommend Dreamhost.
-They have excellent customer service and are dedicated to keeping the internet free and open to all (net-neutrality)
+They have excellent customer service and are dedicated to keeping the internet free and open to all (net-neutrality) Click on the add below for exclusive savings on an annual plan for my readers.

 Take better photos